 Any professional engaged in planning or forecasting will find this presentation invaluable, as will anyone interested in hearing a top economic forecaster analyze the future of the North American economy.

-Dan North, Chief Economist - North America, Euler Hermes**

-*Existing text*

 Dan North, Chief Economist - North America, Euler Hermes

-Since 1996, Dan North has been with Euler Hermes, the world’s oldest and largest credit insurance company.
-As the company’s chief economist for North America, he uses macroeconomic and quantitative analyses to help manage Euler Hermes’ risk portfolio of more than $250 billion in annual trade transactions within the region.
-Prior to joining the company, Dan worked for Citicorp, using similar analyses to create outperforming investment strategies.
-Dan North earned his MBA from the Wharton School of Business.
-As one of the leading U.S. economists, Dan North has appeared on CNBC, Fox Business News, ABC News Now, France 24, and Bloomberg Radio and Television.
-He has been quoted by USA Today, Barron’s, Bloomberg Business Week, The Washington Post, Paris Le Monde, and The Wall Street Journal.
-After having predicted the 2008/2009 recession and its implications accurately, Dan North was ranked 4th on Bloomberg’s list of the 65 top economic forecasters in 2010.
+Dan North has been with Euler Hermes North America since 1996, using macroeconomic and quantitative analyses to help manage Euler’s risk portfolio of more than $150 billion in annual U.S. trade transactions.
+As an economist he has appeared on CNBC, Fox Business News, France 24, The Street, and Bloomberg Radio and Television.
+He has been quoted by Barron’s, Business Week, Paris Le Monde, Tokyo Nikkei, the BBC, the New York Times and the Wall Street Journal.
+After having predicted the 2008/2009 recession and its implications accurately, he was ranked 4th on Bloomberg’s list of the 65 top economic forecasters in 2010.